signal-kite/articles/articles/check-list-for-landing-page.md

 #### 4. Logo
 If it's your first project it's totally fine to have a simple, homemade logo.
 Some ideas on how to create it:

-- hire a freelancer on https://www.freelancer.com/
+- hire a freelancer on [Freelancer](https://www.freelancer.com/)
 - use combination of letters
 - use icons
 - ask [Midjourney](https://www.midjourney.com/) to generate it.

 #### 5. Small elements
 Icons, dots, arrows can give your website interesting, fresh look.
 But do not overuse them.
 Instead of icons, you also can use emojii.
 But it's a bit tricky: because they are just text symbols, they don't look appealing if using as a text.
 Instead, consider using the colorful version of them.
-Google fonts has an open-source colorful Emoji font: https://fonts.google.com/noto/specimen/Noto+Color+Emoji
+Google fonts has an open-source [colorful Emoji font](https://fonts.google.com/noto/specimen/Noto+Color+Emoji).

 We found these free icon sets the best choice: